friedcouch/Depict/README.md

 Command to run the website locally:
 `netlify dev`

+## Design Process:
+### Target Audience
+- People who love to explore art and love to create artworks.

+### Purpose of Website
+- It is for user to appreciate different kind of artwork that have been done by other creators.
+- It also to allow user to create their own artpiece and show it to others.

 ## Technologies used
 1. HTML
   - The mark-up language used to structure content